+Submitter: Josh Jacobs

+Organization: UL

+·

+Recommendation: Add text

+Section Number: Appendix C, Table 901.1

+Appendix C Product Environmental Impact Transparency

+C 101.0 Environmental Product Declarations.

+pendix details how the use of enviro nmental product dec clarations

+(EPD) can be utilized in und derstanding the environmental impac

+life cycle. s.
+Any permanently installed produc or material that to uiches or

+building.
+Any non-permanently ins

+touches water in its intende

+and ISO 21930, with at least oduct Declarations.
+All EPDs shall be consistent with IS 3O 14025

+C 101.3.1 Industry-Wide Declaration.
+A Type III industry-

+recognizes the EPD as representat

+cturer of the product submitting the pant in its development by the progr Shall be

+C 101.3.2 Product-Specif ic Declaration.
+A Type III product shall be

+Proposed Text: manufacturer specific for a product family.

+.,

-Submitter: Josh Jacobs Organization: UL Recommendation: Add text Section Number: Appendix C, Table 901.1 Appendix C Product Environmental Impact Transparency C 101.0 Environmental Product Declarations.
-C 101.1 General.
-This Appendix details how the use of environmental product declarati (EPD) can be utilized in und life cycle. derstanding the environmental impa ct of products throug hout their s.
-Any permanently installed produ- ct or material that to ouches or utilizes water for use in a building.
-Any non-permanently ins touches water in its intende d use. oduct Declarations.
-All EPDs shall he consistent with I SO 14025 and ISO 21930, with at leas De CONSISTEM WITH IS 30 14023 C 101.3.1 Industry-Wide Declaration.
-A Type III industry · recognizes the EPD as representate cturer of the product submitting the pant in its development by the progr J SHAII DE C 101.3.2 Product-Specifi ic Declaration.
-A Type III product n shall be Proposed Text: manufacturer specific for a product family. Торосоц тоха TABLE 901.1 STANDARD REFERENCED STANDARDS STANDARD TITLE REFERENCED - NUMBER-YEAR STANDARD TITLE SECTION ISO 14025 Environmental labels and C 101.3 declarations Type III environmental declarations Principles and procedures ISO 21930 Sustainability in building C 101.3 - 100 21000 construction Environmental declaration of building products 1 (portions of table not shown erved is a very important, but small needs to be looked at when thinking of our water systems as sustainable.
+TABLE 901.1 REFERENCED STANDARDS STANDARD STANDARD TITLE REFERENCED NUMBER-YEAR SECTION ISO 14025 Environmental labels and declarations Type III C 101.3 environmental declarations Principles and procedures ISO 21930 Sustainability in building C 101.3 construction Environmental declaration of building products declaration of building products ] (portions of table not shown n remain unchanged) erved is a very important, but small p needs to be looked at when thinking of our water systems as sustainable.
 What if a product helps an end user conserve water, but is potentially adding to eutrophication during its manufacturing processis that truly a sustainable product?
-The demand for transparency is Problem Statement: expanding in response to new green government and commercial procurement policies.
-Many organizations are now conducting life cycle assessments on many of their products, not necessarily only to understand the environmental impacts, but mostly to understand good business practices.
-Many of these life cycle assessments are not public information as good baointood practicoo.
-Wi arry or those me cycle accessments they are very detailed and contain proprietary information that manufacturers do not want in the public.
-Environmental Product Declarations though are a way to 'translate' this they are very detailed and o contain proprietary information that i manufacturers do no invaluable environmental impact information into an understandable, easier to digest, and useable form.
+The demand for transparency is Problem Statement: expanding in response to new green government and commercial procurement policies Many organizations are now conducting life cycle assessments on many of their products, not necessarily only to understand the environmental impacts, but mostly to understand lany of these life cycle assessments they are very detailed and contain proprietary information that manufacturers do not want in the public.
+Environmental Product Declarations though are a way to 'translate' this tne public.
+Environmental P roduct Declarations though are a wa ay to 'translate' this invaluable environmental impact information into an understandable, easier to digest, and useable form.
 The demand for transparency is expanding in response to new green government and commercial procurement policies by including this tool at least in the appendix of this standard, we will be showing that we understand the needs of the end user and the trends of the marketplace.
 We would also be providing a valuable educational tool for some who want this information but do not know how to get it.
 Referenced Standards: ISO 14025 and ISO 21930